 As described in Note 14 to the consolidated financial statements, the Company's redeemable non-controlling interest balance in Veris Residential Trust ("VRT"), a consolidated subsidiary, was \$475 million and the estimated future redemption value of Rockpoint's Preferred Units was approximately \$475.2 million as of December 31, 2022.
 Management determines the redemption value of these interests by hypothetically liquidating VRT at net asset value which represents the fair value of the VRT real estate portfolio less the principal of the debt through the applicable waterfall provisions of the investment agreement.
-Management estimates net asset value based on unobservable inputs after considering the assumptions that market participants would make in valuing the real estate assets of VRT which is the basis for pricing the future redemption value of two of the Rockpoint interests.
-Management estimates the net asset value of VRT by (i)
+Management estimates net asset value based on unobservable inputs after considering the assumptions that market participants would make in valuing the real estate assets of VRT which is the basis for pricing the future redemption value of two VRT by (i)